sidharthjaiswal/sidharthjaiswal/README.md

 ### Hello there 👋

-- 🔭 I’m currently working on automated Testing.
-Full Stack Devlopments
+- 🔭 I’m currently working on fullstack Developments
 - 👯 I’m looking to collaborate on web, fullstack projects
 - 📫 How to reach me: sidhankit@gmail.com
 - 💬 Ask me for more advice/info about my repos if you're interested.
 Happy to answer them.